 After 60 years 10991 is back in the air.
 Since I now know how to embed videos, here is a chance to see it fly.
 “Aircraft” on the left and then“10991” will get you there.
 You have to supply the popcorn.

-I found this on display in the Yanks Air Museum in Chino California.
-While in California a couple of weeks ago, I was able to spend about 20 minutes at their facility before they closed for the day and I had to head back home.
-The aircraft is currently N10860, but came put of the factory as N01904.
-Yanks Museum will definitely be on my radar for a return trip.
+I saw this in the Yanks Air Museum in Chino, California.
+While in California a couple of weeks ago, I spent about 20 minutes at their facility before they closed for the day, and I had to head back home.
+The aircraft is currently N10860, but it came out of the factory as N01904.
+Yanks Museum will be on my radar for a return trip.
 Select “Aircraft” above and then “10904” to see my photographs and find the link to their site.

 Well, it was at least partially solved.
 Select “Mysteries” to the left and then “Mystery 4″ to find out more.